About Rebecca Leach

-As a Counsellor, it is important that I am a reflective practitioner in order to stay current with developments in the profession and to ensure safe, ethical practice.
-To maintain and enhance my counselling, psychotherapeutic and psychological knowledge and skills I use a 70:20:10 framework.
+As a Counsellor, Psychotherapist and Social Worker, it is important that I am a reflective practitioner in order to stay current with developments in the profession and to ensure safe, ethical practice.
+To maintain and enhance my knowledge and skills I use a 70:20:10 framework.
 70% of my learning and development is from experience.
-For over 20 years, I have been experientially learning by providing children, young people, adult (including employee assistance), couple, family and group counselling services, providing professional supervision and professional development to counsellors and developing, training and assessing accredited counselling qualifications (such as the Diploma of Counselling) throughout Australia.
+For over 20 years, I have been experientially learning by providing counselling, psychotherapy and social work services to children, young people, adults (including employee assistance), couples, families and groups, providing professional supervision and professional development to counsellors and developing, training and assessing accredited counselling qualifications (such as the Diploma of Counselling) throughout Australia.
 20% of my learning and development is from exposure.
 My social learning includes receiving ongoing clinical supervision.
 10% of my learning and development is from education.
-My formal learning has included studying a Master of Counselling, Graduate Diploma of Counselling, Graduate Certificate in Suicide Prevention Studies and a Bachelor of Social Work.
-I am currently completing a Graduate Diploma of Psychology (accredited by the Australian Psychology Accreditation Council).
-For more information, please visit 'About Me.'
+My formal learning has included studying a Master of Counselling and Psychotherapy, Graduate Diploma of Counselling, Graduate Certificate in Suicide Prevention Studies and a Bachelor of Social Work.
+I am currently completing a Graduate Diploma of Psychology.
+For more information about my knowledge and experience, please visit 'About Me.'

 - Holistic assessment (active questioning combined with engagement and rapport building)